NilPointer-Software/bdfd-wiki/src/bdscript/channelNames.md

 # $channelNames
-List all channel names separated by given separator.
+List all channel names separated by a given separator.

 ## Syntax
 ```